-The aim of this article is to explore how democratically elected mayors can achieve missionoriented policies in turbulent times.
-Drawing on 132 interviews with decision makers in England, this article uses the case of healthy urban development to explore the role of elected mayors in mission delivery.
-Findings show that mayors can be figureheads for a place, work directly towards national missions, implement cross-cutting programmes, convene partnerships and lead local innovations with new evidence and data.
-However, more central government support is needed with investment in capacity, a broader range of powers and greater freedom from central targets and siloes.
+This article explores how democratically elected mayors can achieve mission-oriented policies in turbulent times.
+Drawing on 132 interviews with decision-makers in England, it uses the case of healthy urban development to explore the role of elected mayors in mission delivery.
+Findings show that mayors can be figureheads for a place, work directly towards national missions, implement cross-cutting programmes, convene partnerships, and lead local innovations with new evidence and data.
+However, more central government support is needed with investment in capacity, a broader range of powers, and greater freedom from central targets and siloes.